 About the Animated Series

-• X-Men ‘97 features a voice cast blending original actors with fresh talent, amping up the nostalgia while introducing new energy.
+- X-Men ’97 features a voice cast that blends original actors with fresh talent, amplifying the nostalgia while introducing new energy.

-• The Marvel Studios animated series premiered on Disney+ in March 2024 and earned both critical praise and fan accolades, plus a Primetime Emmy Award nomination.
+- The Marvel Studios animated series premiered on Disney+ in March 2024 and earned critical praise, fan accolades and a Primetime Emmy Award nomination.

 The Voice Cast of X-Men ’97

-The voice cast of X-Men ‘97 brings together a harmonious mix of the original show’s beloved actors with new voices that infuse vibrancy into the series.
-This combination caters to fans who cherish the nostalgia and welcomes those who are just discovering this version of the X-Men universe for the first time.
+The voice cast of X-Men ’97 combines a harmonious mix of the original show’s beloved actors with new voices that infuse vibrancy into the series.
+This combination caters to fans who cherish the nostalgia and welcomes those discovering this version of the X-Men universe for the first time.

-Retaining many from the original roster, these voice actors provide a strong connection to their characters that resonates with fans of the franchise.
+Retaining many from the original roster, these voice actors provide a strong connection to their characters that resonates with franchise fans.
 Their iconic voices anchor us in familiarity while newly recruited talents expand character development and bring innovation through their interpretation of the roles.

-Achieving a balance between old and new is achieved successfully in X-Men ‘97, crafting a collection of voices both familiar and refreshingly innovative.
-It positions this revival as one that respects its lineage, even as it ventures forward confidently into exciting territory for viewers old and new alike.
+A balance between old and new is successfully achieved in X-Men ’97, crafting a collection of familiar and refreshingly innovative voices.
+This revival positions itself as one that respects its lineage, even as it ventures forward confidently into exciting territory for viewers old and new alike.

 Returning Voice Actors

-The voice director, Meredith Layne, also played a crucial role in casting and directing the voice recording sessions, ensuring that the performances aligned with the original series.
+The voice director, Meredith Layne, also played a crucial role in casting and directing the recording sessions, ensuring the performances aligned with the original series.

 Cal Dodd as Wolverine

-Cal Dodd, the iconic voice behind Logan, aka Wolverine, in X-Men: The Animated Series, brings the gruff character to life with a raw energy and intensity.
-His deep, gravelly voice perfectly captures Wolverine’s rugged exterior and his unwavering determination.
-Dodd’s portrayal of the mutant hero became synonymous with the character throughout the 90s.
+Cal Dodd — the iconic voice behind Logan, aka Wolverine, in X-Men: The Animated Series — brings the gruff character to life with raw energy and intensity.
+His deep, gravelly voice perfectly captures Wolverine’s rugged exterior and unwavering determination.
+Dodd’s portrayal of the mutant hero became synonymous with the character throughout the 1990s.

 Lenore Zann as Rogue